silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

 ### Overview

-Silverstripe needs to handle a variety of HTTP requests, and relies on the hosting environment to be configured securely to enforce restrictions.
+Silverstripe CMS needs to handle a variety of HTTP requests, and relies on the hosting environment to be configured securely to enforce restrictions.
 There are secure defaults in place for Apache, but you should be aware of the configuration regardless of your webserver setup.

 ### Public webroot

 The webroot of your webserver should be configured to the `public/` subfolder.
-Projects created prior to Silverstripe 4.1 might be using the main project folder as the webroot.
+Projects created prior to Silverstripe CMS 4.1 might be using the main project folder as the webroot.
 In this case, you are responsible for ensuring access to system files such as configuration in `*.yml` is protected from public access.
 We strongly recommend switching to more secure hosting via the `public/`.
 See [4.1.0 upgrading guide](/changelogs/4.1.0).

 ### Filesystem permissions

-During runtime, Silverstripe needs read access for the webserver user to your base path (including your webroot).
+During runtime, Silverstripe CMS needs read access for the webserver user to your base path (including your webroot).
 It also needs write access for the webserver user to the following locations:

 * `public/assets/`: Used by the CMS and other logic to [store uploads](/developer_guides/files/file_storage)